-a) Technical Results (Referee 40 Judge 35)
+a) Technical Results (40)

 This refers to the candidate's appreciation of judo techniques and an understanding of what the criteria are for the different levels of scoring.
-Referees and judges must make quick decisions and the decisions must be correct.
+Referees must make quick decisions and the decisions must be correct.
 In addition, corrections, if warranted, must be made accurately and quickly.
-Line calls for in and out are critical for judges.
 The candidate must have overall ability, confidence and competence.

-b) Prohibited Acts (Referee 30 Judge 25)
+b) Prohibited Acts (30)

 Officials must know the contest rules and how to apply them.
-They must not be too severe, but should also avoid being too lenient in the application of penalties.
-It is important that the contestants respect the referee, which they will if he is competent.
+They must not be too severe but should also avoid being too lenient in the application of penalties.
+It is important that the contestants respect the referee, which they will if the referee is competent.
 Another factor is whether the official is influenced by outside factors such as spectators or coaches.
 A referee should be aware that a loss of control may lead to injury to a competitor.

-c) Mobility, distance, moving (Referee 10)
+c) Mobility, distance, moving (10)

-Mobility referees to movement with the contestants and anticipating movements by knowledge of judo.
-Distance refers to the referees ability to maintain the optimum distance between himself and the contestants.
-He should not be too close so as to make contact with them nor too far so as to miss an action.
-The referee should position himself to view the action and not block a judge's view.
+Mobility refers to movement with the contestants and anticipating movements by knowledge of judo.
+Distance refers to the referee's ability to maintain the optimum distance from the contestants.
+The referee should not be too close so as to make contact with them nor too far so as to miss an action.
+The referee should maintain a proper position to view the action but not block the view of Joseki or cameras used for video reviews.

-d) Gesture (Referee 10 Judge 10)
+d) Gestures (10)

-The gesture is for the spectators and technical officials.
-Officials signals must be distinct and clear.
-They should be maintained for a period and the referee should position himself so that other officials can see them.
+The gesture is for the spectators and other technical officials.
+The referee's signals must be distinct and clear.
+The gesture should be maintained for a period of time that ensures the spectators and the other technical officials can recognize the referee's decision.
+A line of sight should be maintained between the referee and joseki.

-e) Voice, attitude, personality (Referee 10 Judge 10)
+e) Voice, attitude, personality (10)

 Clarity of pronunciation is the key to having the contestants and other officials understand the commands.
 The voice must be powerful and clear so as to be heard and understood by the contestants, other officials and spectators.
-The officials must be alert at all times during the contest.
-The referee must conduct himself properly with judo etiquette.
-The referee must be able to work with the officials team.
-Teamwork between the referee and judges insures that the winner of the contest will be the best fighter.
+The officials must be always alert during the contest.
+The referee must follow judo etiquette.
+The referee must be able to work with the official's team.
+Teamwork between the referee and the mat chief ensures that the winner of the contest will be the best fighter.
 The official must be and appear to be fair and unbiased.

-A pass mark will be 70/100 as a Referee and 55/80 as a Judge.
+A pass mark will be 70/100.
 At the conclusion of the evaluation, the strengths and weaknesses of the candidate will be discussed with them by the evaluator.
-It is expected that officials will continue to strive for improvement just as the contestants and in compliance with the spirit of judo.
+It is expected that officials will continue to strive for improvement just as the contestants, and in compliance with the spirit of judo.